 Radioeat, the summer terrace of the Maison de la Radio et de la Musique

-This ephemeral summer terrace, set up at the foot of the Maison de la Radio et de la Musique, belongs to the venue’s restaurant, Radioeat, which has been open since 2017.
-This spot offers a beautiful shaded and green terrace, perfect for the heatwave, and adorned with string lights in a guinguette spirit!
-It’s the perfect place to have an aperitif, lunch, or dinner, from Tuesday to Saturday, and brunch on Sundays, with the possibility of reservations and live DJ sets in the evening.
-Chef Thierry Bassard offers fresh, healthy, and gourmet seasonal cuisine with apparently good cocktails (which we unfortunately didn’t test as we had decided to have an alcohol-free evening that day, and yes, it happens to us!).
+This ephemeral summer terrace, set up at the foot of the Maison de la Radio et de la Musique, belongs to the establishment’s restaurant, Radioeat, which has been open since 2017.
+This spot offers a beautiful, shaded, and plant-filled terrace perfect for heatwaves, decked out with string lights for a guinguette feel!
+It is the perfect place to have an aperitif, lunch, or dinner from Tuesday to Saturday and brunch on Sundays, with reservations possible and live DJ sets in the evening.
+Chef Thierry Bassard offers fresh, healthy, and gourmet seasonal cuisine with apparently good cocktails (which we unfortunately didn’t test because we had decided to have an alcohol-free evening that day, and yes, it happens to us!).

-On rainy days, you can take refuge in the restaurant’s indoor dining room on the 1st floor, and for a final drink with music, the Le Belair bar located on the 2nd floor takes over.
-For the 2023 season, the terrace also hosts FIP evenings every first Wednesday of the month, from June to October.
+On rainy days, you can take refuge in the restaurant’s indoor dining room on the 1st floor, and for a last drink with music, the bar Le Belair located on the 2nd floor takes over.
+For the 2023 season, the terrace also hosts FIP evenings on the first Wednesday of every month, from June to October.

 Tested in 2022 - Invitation